 Your biggest accounts may already be spending the majority of their spend budget with your company, which is great news!
 So, rewarding their loyalty with discounts, special deals and rewards will keep them happy, but won’t grow their spend.
 However, your smaller irregular ordering customer could have the potential for bigger deals that dwarf your current big spenders.
 Offering the same care and attention, offers and support may sound counterintuitive, but can be highly profitable.
 The key is identifying those opportunities within your customer base.

 When to not sell – the power of saying ‘no’.

-Part of establishing yourself as an expert in your field is knowing when to say no. Not every customer, and prospect, you contact will benefit from your full range of services or products you offer, being upfront about this can save both of you a lot of time.
+According to Single Grain, part of establishing yourself as an expert in your field is knowing when to say no. Not every customer, and prospect, you contact will benefit from your full range of services or products you offer, being upfront about this can save both of you a lot of time.

 Rejecting a prospect, or even recommending another company, may seem counter-intuitive to many salespeople.
 Ultimately, that prospect will appreciate that you understand your product and care about the service you deliver to customers.
 When that contact moves role, or if that company evolves, they will remember your company and be happy to get in touch again.

 This is a long-term strategy as being brave enough to say they aren’t a great fit or your product isn’t the best option for them will build a relationship based on trust and a deep understanding of the market they operate in.
 And if they never evolve to be a great fit – they might know someone else who is.